Recognition vs Appreciation: Key Differences and Why Both Matter

 Defining Employee Recognition

 Employee recognition is a structured way to acknowledge and reward specific achievements and contributions.
-It often involves formal mechanisms like awards, certificates, or public acknowledgments during meetings.
+It often involves formal mechanisms like awards, certificates, or public acknowledgments.
+Positive feedback, whether given informally or as part of a recognition program, is another important form of employee recognition that reinforces good performance and motivates employees.

 This formal recognition helps employees see a direct link between their hard work and the company’s success, reinforcing positive behavior and motivating further effort.